 First Aid Tips – Things to consider when treating burns

-Burns are susceptible to infection because the skin,a major barrier for infection and disease, is compromised.
+Burns are susceptible to infection because the skin, a major barrier to infection and disease, is compromised.
 When providing first aid for burns consider the following tips:

-- Try not to breath or cough onto the burned area.
+- Try not to breathe or cough onto the burned area.

 - Encourage the victim to not break any blisters.
-Breaking the blisters exposes more fragile skin which increases the chance for infection.
+Breaking the blisters exposes more fragile skin which increases the chance of infection.

 - If clothing is stuck to the burn do not remove it as it can cause more harm.

-- Avoid using any home-made products on the burns such as butter.
-Also avoid using any ointments, lotions or oily dressings.
-Sunburn lotion can be applied on minor sunburns.
+- Avoid using any homemade products on the burns such as butter.
+Also avoid using any ointments, lotions, or oily dressings.
+Sunburn lotion can be applied to minor sunburns.

 - Avoid over-cooling the casualty as this may cause hypothermia.

 Learn more about managing and recognizing first, second and third-degree burns by enrolling in workplace-approved training programs.